-The Newborn Intensive Care Foundation is a local charity, originating in the ACT, that raises money for medical equipment and nurse education for the Central Gippsland hospitals to help give the regions sick newborn babies, the best chance to lead healthy, normal lives.
+The Newborn Intensive Care Foundation is a local charity, originating in the ACT, that raises money for medical equipment and nurse education for Central and East Gippsland hospitals to help give the regions sick newborn babies, the best chance to lead healthy, normal lives.

 – money raised in the region, stays in the region

 100% of MONEY DONATED DIRECTLY TO THE FOUNDATION GOES TO HELPING SICK NEWBORN BABIES OF THE CENTRAL GIPPSLAND REGION

 For more information, contact Peter Cursley on 0414 446 662

 Current donations will go towards medical equipment for Sale Hospital and Bairnsdale Hospital

 A Phototherapy Blanket for Sale Special Care Nursery